COVID INFO PAGE

-Pre-screening and quarantining procedures for staff and campers before arrival * 10-14 day quarantined pre-camp staff training * appropriate staff tested with gold standard deep nasal swab PCR test 5 days after arrival to pre camp training * new check-in/check-out procedures for campers * testing protocols and health monitoring before and during camp * Covid mitigation strategies: cohorting campers in small groups * masking * distancing * handwashing stations all around camp * regular sanitation of high use surfaces and common areas * ventilation * creating isolation / quarantine facilities * staff will not be able to leave the site during time off * new infrastructure built/purchased: hand washing sinks, picnic tables for outdoor eating * ample PPE available for appropriate uses * policies and procedures for eating meals by cohort * additional on-site living space for adult staff * identified isolation and quarantine spaces * program adaptations and new equipment * hiring extra staff * and more
+Pre-screening and quarantining procedures for staff and campers before arrival * 10 day quarantined pre-camp staff training * All staff taff tested with gold standard deep nasal swab PCR test 5 days after arrival to pre camp training * new check-in/check-out procedures for campers * testing protocols and health monitoring before and during camp * Covid mitigation strategies: cohorting campers in small groups * masking * distancing * handwashing stations all around camp * regular sanitation of high use surfaces and common areas * ventilation * creating isolation / quarantine facilities * counseling staff will not leave the site during time off * new infrastructure built/purchased: hand washing sinks, outdoor eating porches, picnic tables for outdoor eating * ample PPE available for appropriate uses * policies and procedures for eating meals by cohort * additional on-site living space for adult staff * identified isolation and quarantine spaces * program adaptations and new equipment * hiring extra staff * and more

 Our Medical Team

-3. Camp Medical Director, Pediatrican, on call 24 hours a day
+3. Camp Medical Director, Pediatrican, on call 24 hours a day, Dr. Erick Kauffman

 The Evolving Context of the Pandemic